Guatapé and Medellín

 It was a nice surprise and little things like that amaze me sometimes.

-We rode together back to the main highway and said our goodbyes through our Sena's, then parted ways.
+We rode together back to the main highway and said our goodbyes through our Sena headsets we'd paired back in Central America, then parted ways.
 Medellin came up pretty easily and the traffic was heavy but I'm so used to it now it seems normal.
-Ruta 40 was a nice dealership, but excessively busy the day I arrived.
+Ruta 40 was a nice BMW dealership, but excessively busy the day I arrived.
 I'd planned to get a few things done, but it would take them 3 days to do it, so I dropped it to simply an oil change and asked them to replace the rubber boot between the swingarm and final drive which was popping open and I couldn't tell if mud and water had been going in since I'd been through so much.
 Last thing I needed was the new driveshaft and bearings getting eaten up with grit infusion.

 Once in the hotel, I fell asleep for the afternoon and much of the evening.